 Training and Development

-The internship focuses on the development of professional, administrative, and leadership skills rather than placement in a particular department or unit.
+The internship focuses on the development of professional, administrative, and leadership skills.
 Training will consist of a mix of presentations from campus experts and standard training modules.
-Time will be reserved for discussion and collaboration.
+There is also a large portion of discussion and collaboration.
 Two unique components of this program are the moderated panels and networking events with current staff, as well as Q+A sessions with campus senior officers and administrators.

 Eligibility and Application Process

-Interns should be current undergraduate students who are available to participate during the scheduled time for the course (TBD) in the Fall, Winter, and Spring quarters.
-To be considered for the program, students must submit an application as well as provide 1-2 references.
+Interns should be current undergraduate students who are available to participate during the scheduled time for the course (Fridays, 9:00am to 10:50am) in the Winter and Spring quarters.
+To be considered for the program, students must submit an application and participate in a meet and greet event.
 Priority will be given to students who are currently employed in an academic department or other unit in the Division of Academic Affairs.
-Students may currently be working in a variety of positions - general office assistant, financial assistant, peer advisor, etc. Departments will also be given the opportunity to nominate students for the program.
+Students may currently be working in a variety of positions - general office assistant, financial assistant, peer advisor, etc.

-Hear more about the Program from the 2022-23 Interns, in their own words.
+Hear more about the Program from previous Interns, in their own words.

 Watch this short video created by Interns Heather Nguyen and Stephanie Pantoja.